tiny-engines-code/tiny-engines-docs/sendgrid-service/testing/unit-test-controller.md

 ---

-#### Testing SendgridHandler::requestHandler responses
+#### Testing the Handler outputs

-The goal of the controller is to get the user input and hand off the processing to a requestHandler function.
-With that design, the only thing we need to test  is how it handles the return from the requestHandler.
-We'll use the same pattern as above, but we need to mock the requestHandler so that we can get the return values we want to test.
+The controller receives outputs from the SendGrid handler To test that, we'll use the same pattern as above, but we need to mock the requestHandler so that we can get the return values we want to test.

-1. set up the MockMvc call
-2. Mock the requestHandler\(\) to return the value we want to test
-3. expect the correct http status response for that content

-For each test we can
-1. Use the same MockMvc patter for inputs
-2. set the **Response** conditions that the SendgridHandler could return
-3. expect the correct response for that content

 We'll use this pattern to test:
 1. **Any return code** Handle any return code we get from the SendgridHandler